A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: Potential Computations and Program Correspondences

-This section takes up the topic of potential computations and places program correspondences in that context.
-Furthermore, it will pay due attention to a logical characterisation of program equivalence in terms of potential computations.
+This chapter takes up the topic of potential computations and elaborates on the question how potential computations of two corresponding programs are related.
+In line with this, it will also pay due attention to a characterisation of the program equivalence in terms of computations.